 This course is a graduate-level survey of contemporary theory and research in social psychology.
-Both the "classics" of modern social psychology as well as recent trends, emerging perspectives, and cutting edge research (with an emphasis on more recent research) will be covered.
-This course explores the influence of societal and environmental factors on human behavior in individual and group contexts.
-It examines contemporary theory and research related to individuals in a group context, the effects of personality processes on social behavior, and the interaction between the individual and context.
-The course consists of theoretical discussions based on required readings, written examinations, and written assignments.
+Classics of modern social psychology as well as recent trends, emerging perspectives, and cutting edge research will be covered.
+Generally, this course explores the influence of societal and environmental factors on human behavior in individual and group contexts.
+Topics include but are not limited to: attitude, social cognition, self, group dynamics, prosocial behavior, aggression, and stereotyping.